-D3 Indicate terms for which transfers may enroll:
+D3 Indicate terms for which transfers may enroll: υs mulcale tellilo IUI WILL lialisters IIIay ennon.

 D3 Fall ✓

 D3 Winter ✓

 D3 Spring ✓

 D3 Summer ✓

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ✓ If yes, what is the minimum number of credits and the unit of measure?